Have you wondered, what is my spiritual gift? What does the Bible say about spiritual gifts and why is it important to identify your spiritual gift?

 I was never a professional teacher.
-But once I began pursuing God, my spiritual gift of teaching was revealed.
+But once I began pursuing God and practicing growing closer to Him, my spiritual gift of teaching was revealed.
 It is fulfilling to know I am in harmony with His will and calling when I am using communication to lead others to the wonder of a life with Jesus.

 A true understanding of what are spiritual gifts is demonstrated when we passionately use our God-given abilities to lead others closer to Christ.

 “My Father is glorified and honored by this, when you bear much fruit, and prove yourselves to be My true disciples.”
 John 15:8 AMP